jamibillou/joblr/README.md

 Bugfixes
 --------

+- protect public pages access from signed_in users
 - manage subdomains on heroku/gandi
 - patch or pull linkedin gem so it supports skill levels
 - patch or pull carrierwave gem so it deletes files properly